What is Blended Teaching?

 A key benefit of blended teaching is that it foregrounds these pedagogic questions and provides a wide array of solutions.
-Everything from a Canvas course site to pre-recorded lectures to digital polling is a form of blended instruction.
 Indeed, we might think of these options as simply "technology-enhanced" versions of our own teaching.

 A few specific benefits of such teaching are:

 - Better access for all students (e.g., students can potentially access online materials at any time and from any place)